DevMagicStudio/LowCode-Order-Example/README.md

 ## Introduction

 This tutorial uses a sample sales application to explain how you develop applications with the low-code approach in DevMagic Studio.
-Please get the sample sales application from this link: ###
+Please get the sample sales application at this repository.

 The application has a basic setup of two companies, two users, and four products.
 When the application is run, it allows you to perform the following operations: